The Ultimate Guide to Fuel Oil Bunkering Process on Ships

-Fuel oil bunkering is a critical operation on board ships which requires receiving oil safely into the ship’s tanks without causing overflow of oil.
+Fuel oil bunkering is a critical operation on board ships which requires receiving oil safely into the ship’s tanks without causing an overflow of oil.

 The quantity of fuel oil to be received is decided in consultation with the master.
 In accordance with the ensuing voyage, adequate reserves of oil is taken which would be sufficient normally for 3 day but 5 days in case of long Atlantic or pacific voyages where there is no chance to receive oil en route.
 (The amount of oil to be taken depends on the number of days the ship would be at sea before it reaches the next port)